About

 Photo by Theresa Pridemore, 2006

-The Portland All Souls River Procession began during the Pandemic through the collaborative vision of Moni Sears, Ivy Stovall and Mellissa Berry.
+The Portland All Souls River Procession began during the Pandemic through the collaborative vision of Moni Sears, Ivy Stovall (she/her) and Mellissa Berry (she/her).
 It has been held each November since 2021 by the Willamette River and St Johns Bridge in Portland, and is graciously hosted by the Green Anchors Foundation.
 The event combines art, masks, costumes, lanterns, giant puppets and group participation into a powerful community ritual to honor the souls who have left us during the previous year.

 Photo by Anna Androsova, 2023